-- 3. For the phytoplankton samples, preserve with Lugol's solution.
-Lugol's solution should be added to the samples until a "weak tea color" is reached, approximately 3-5 mL of Lugol's solution (depending on water volume).
-Store these samples at DWQ until they are sent to the lab.
-It is unnecessary for these samples to be refrigerated. - 4.
+- 3. For the phytoplankton samples, preserve with Glutaraldehyde solution.
+Add 1 mL Glutaraldehyde per 100mL of sample.
+Shake vigorously 5 times.
+Store these samples in a dark refrigerator at DWQ until they are sent to the lab. - 4.
 Between sampling locations and at the end of the sampling trip, all equipment (sampling equipment, boats, and trailers, etc.) used in the collection of water samples must be cleaned according to DWR's AIS decontamination procedures.